tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* With Postgres running, we can now run the migration
+* With Postgres running, we can now do the migration

 ---